This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 Frequently Asked Questions

-The Napoleon Prestige 500 achieves significantly higher temperatures with its infrared SIZZLE ZONE reaching 1,800°F, compared to Weber's maximum of approximately 650°F. Napoleon also has higher total BTU output at 48,000 vs Weber's 39,000 BTU, providing faster preheating and better performance in cold weather.
+Napoleon gets way hotter.
+Its infrared SIZZLE ZONE reaches 1,800°F compared to Weber's maximum of around 650°F. Napoleon also has higher total BTU output—48,000 vs 39,000—which means faster preheating and better performance when it's cold outside.